lokithe5th/economic-attack-vectors/Readme.md

 The Turing-completeness of Solidity allows for almost any program to be built on top of an EVM blockchain.
 These applications can be anything from simple tokens to DAOs.
 Smart contracts and economics are intertwined at the code-level.

 ### A note to readers:
+**This work is still in it's early stages and is very far from complete**.

 You are welcome to ask questions about any of the material in this repo.
 If you spot a mistake or feel that I haven't attributed a source, feel free to reach out, you can find me at @lourenslinde on twitter.
 This is a repository of my own knowledge, which is not static.
 Smart contracts and the microeconomic models built into the code are incredibly fascinating and the thoughts contained herein are likely to evolve as my understanding of the subject matter expands.

 ## Method